 To achieve a defined twist-out, using the LOC Method has worked best for me.
 Layering my products in this order ensures I have enough moisture in my hair and it’s properly sealed in.

-Want to know more about the LOC Method?
-Read my post: LOC Method: The Best Way to Moisturize Natural Hair
+Related Post: LOC Method: The Best Way to Moisturize Natural Hair

 If you find your products aren’t providing moisture, then that brings us to the next tip: